sakloui/jorban-martysmods.github.io/docs/shader_repos/martysmods/immerse_download_and_install.md

 grand_parent: Shader Repositories
 ---

-# Downloading and Installing iMMERSE Shaders!
+# Downloading and Installing iMMERSE Shaders

-iMMERSE is the next step after qUINT and showcases some of the best shaders by Pascal Gilcher, also known as MartyMcFly, for ReShade.
+Welcome to the world of iMMERSE Shaders!
+Created by Pascal Gilcher (also known as MartyMcFly), iMMERSE is the successor to qUINT and features some of the best shaders available for ReShade.

-iMMERSE comes in three versions: a free one (iMMERSE), and two premium options (iMMERSE Pro & Ultimate).
+iMMERSE comes in three flavors: a free version (iMMERSE), and two premium versions (iMMERSE Pro & Ultimate).

 ---